 Otherwise it makes sense to visit Brno Christmas Market if you’re planning to visit several Christmas markets in Europe on the same trip.
 The Vienna Christmas Market is one of the best Christmas markets in Europe, and trains and buses from Vienna to Brno only take between an hour and a half and two hours.

-If you’re spending Christmas in Prague and want to explore another Czech Christmas market, the Prague to Brno train takes around two-and-a-half hours.
+If you’re spending Christmas in Prague and want to explore another Czech Christmas market, the Prague to Brno train takes around two and a half hours.
 A Brno day trip from either would entail a long day.
+Check Rome2rio for train times and prices.
 It’s also possible to combine a trip to Brno with Bratislava Christmas Market, which is also around two hours away.